rapidsai/rapids.ai/pip.md

 {% capture intro_content %}

 RAPIDS users can once again install RAPIDS via pip!
 This is an **experimental release** supporting single GPU usage.  cuDF, dask-cuDF, cuML, cuGraph, RMM and RAFT release 22.10 pip packages are available **[right now](#install)**.
-The team is continuing to improve these packages and work toward a 22.10 release.
+The team is excited to get these packages out into the wild and see how the RAPIDS community uses them!

 [If you find issues, please file them in the respective RAPIDS Repo](https://github.com/rapidsai){: target="_blank"}.
 {: .subtitle}